Quackster/Avatara/README.md

 ![image](https://user-images.githubusercontent.com/1328523/211535708-8fb6e931-4087-4d54-aae0-90a7e629bad6.png)

-## How do I use it for my CMS?
+## How do I use it for my site?

-Then proxy it through PHP.
+You can proxy it.

+An example in PHP:

 ```php
 <?php